-Move Physical Volume data (not available when only one physical device exists): This option allows user to move the allocated physical extents (PEs) on SourcePhysicalVolume to any other physical volume (PV).

-- Remove Physical Volume from Pool (not available when one physical device exists): Removes the selected Physical Device from the Pool. - Disable space allocation on this Volume: This option can be used when user does not want to create any volumes on the selected disk.
+- Move Physical Volume data (not available when only one physical device exists): This option allows user to move the allocated physical extents (PEs) on Source Physical Volume to any other physical volume (PV). - Remove Physical Volume from Pool (not available when one physical device exists): Removes the selected Physical Device from the Pool. - Extend the physical volume: Extend the volume of selected physical device. - Replace disk: This option is used to replace the disks by selecting the destination disk and log device. - 1.4.2.
+Chelsio Volume Management (TP) - Extend the Physical Volume: This option is to extend the size of the existing Physical Volume (RAID device) added into the Pool. - Replace Disk: Using this option, a TP disk can be replaced with a new disk with the storage capacity greater than or equal to the current disk.

-1.5.2.
-Chelsio Volume Management (TP)

-- Extend the Physical Volume: This option is to extend the size of the existing Physical Volume (RAID device) added into the Pool. - Replace Disk

-Using this option, a TP disk can be replaced with a new disk with storage capacity greater than or equal to the current disk.

-Note: This option is not applicable to SSD cache disk.